mcanouil/mickael.canouil.fr/content/publication/vaxillaire-monogenic-2020/index.md

 publication_types:
 - '2'
 abstract: |
-    *Highlights*
-    - Exome sequencing enables etiological diagnosis of heterogeneous genetic diseases.
-    - We looked for monogenic diabetes in young adults of eleven Mediterranean countries.
-    - Monogenic diabetes was diagnosed in 17.6% of them, with variable diagnosis rates according to countries.
-    - Lower body mass index and HbA1c at study inclusion are hallmarks of mutation carriers.
-    - Our study provided better knowledge of diabetes subtypes and improved patient follow-up.

     *Background*
     Diagnosis of monogenic diabetes has important clinical implications for treatment and health expenditure.
 However, its prevalence remains to be specified in many countries, particularly from South Europe, North Africa and Middle-East, where non-autoimmune diabetes in young adults is increasing dramatically.